- Why We Need a Guide of Basic Information Security Management Practices for IT Organizations

 Most importantly, we believe passionately that our greatest need is to create a cybersecure culture here in our village.
 We are guided by the SecureTheVillage Leadership Council, leaders in the Los Angeles cybersecurity community who share our passion.
-The Council has been instrumental in developing the Code.
+The Council has been instrumental in developing the Guide.

 How Does SecureTheVillage Assist IT Organizations?